-What is an Administration Order?
+What is an administration order?

-The local court will manage payments to all unsecured creditors within the Orders.
-Once the Order has been granted, any creditors included cannot take any further action against you without the permission of the court.
+The local court will manage payments to all unsecured creditors within the orders.
+Once the order has been granted, any creditors included cannot take any further action against you without the permission of the court.

-What debts can be included in an Administration Order?
+What debts can be included in an administration order?

 What if I owe more than £5,000?

 If your debts total more than £5,000, you are not eligible for an administration order.
 However, you could possibly speak with your creditors to negotiate the amount of debt you’re able to repay to bring your debt level down to £5,000 in order to enter the order.